 Split Old Town | All you need to know!

 Split Old Town is a historical and cultural center in Croatia and consequently a popular travel spot for visitors from all over the world.
 During a visit to this wonderful UNESCO World Heritage city, there are a lot of exciting and beautiful things you can do!
 For example, you can explore the many magnificent buildings of the Diocletian’s Palace, shop at local markets, enjoy nature in the Marjan Forest Park and stroll along the picturesque promenade at the harbor.
 The attractions of Split’s old town are almost innumerable and a real highlight of every stroll through the city.
 But what are the best things to do in Split, what are the insider tips, and what are the places you shouldn’t miss on any visit?

 Split in Croatia has around 210,000 inhabitants and is, after the capital city of Zagreb, the second-largest city in the country.
 The history of the old town of Split is about 1,700 years old, and its main attraction is the Diocletian’s Palace, which was declared a UNESCO World Heritage Site in 1979.
 On top of that, many cultural events and festivals take place here, and numerous museums and exhibitions delight locals as well as travelers.

 Things to Do in Split Old Town

-When visiting the historic old town, there are plenty wonderful attractions to discover.
-Some visitors come for a day trip, but many stay here longer or take a vacation to the city’s most beautiful beaches.
+When visiting the historic old town, there are plenty of wonderful attractions to discover.
+Some visitors come for a day trip, but many stays here longer or take a vacation to the city’s most beautiful beaches.
 Here are the best things to do in the old town of Split at a glance: